-The programme shall include the following elements:
+The standardisation programme shall include the following elements:

-- (a) harmonisation of standards and technical regulations, and transparency in the development and promulgation of standards and technical regulations; - (b) recognition of conformity assessment procedures through mutual recognition agreements or other means; - (c) facilitation of standards infrastructure development at the national and regional levels; - (d) facilitation of metrology infrastructure development; and - (e) arrangements for the exchange of information with respect to development and implementation of standards and technical regulations among the parties to this Treaty.
+- (a) harmonisation of standards and technical regulations, and transparency in the development and promulgation of standards and technical regulations; - (b) recognition of conformity assessment procedures through mutual recognition agreements or other means; - (c) facilitation of standards infrastructure development at the national and regional levels; - (d) facilitation of metrology infrastructure development; and - (e) arrangements for the exchange of information with respect to the development and implementation of standards and technical regulations among the parties to this Treaty.

-The Regional Standards Development is managed by a Technical Management Committee (TMC) which is a technical Committee of the CROSQ Council and is made up of the Heads of the Standards Development Department of the NSBs.
+The Regional Standards Development is managed by a Technical Management Committee (TMC), which is a Technical Committee of the CROSQ Council and is made up of the Heads of the Standards Development Department of the NSBs.

-The Reginal Standards Development is guided by the following WTO/ISO Principles:
+The Regional Standards Development is guided by the following WTO/ISO Principles:

 - Openness

 - Consensus and impartiality

 - Transparency

 - Coherence

 - Market relevance and Effectiveness

 - Due Process

 - Stakeholder Engagement

-This document, CROSQ catalogue, contains bibliographic information of all CARICOM Regional Standards (CRS) developed by the CROSQ from its inception in 2002.
-The standards cover a number of areas such as Labelling, Processed Foods, Agricultural Produce, Energy to name a few.
+This document, the CROSQ Standards Catalogue, contains bibliographic information of all CARICOM Regional Standards (CRS) developed by the CROSQ from its inception in 2002.
+The standards cover several areas, such as Labelling, Processed Foods, Agricultural Produce, Energy, to name a few.
 The records contain information on the title, CRS number, price and an abstract of the standard.
 The standards are classified to the International Classification for Standards (ICS).